-- (a) By a supervisor as part of internal audits and reviews as required by Minn.
-Stat. § 626.8473. - (b) Upon approval by a supervisor, by any member of the Department who is participating in an official investigation, such as a personnel complaint, administrative investigation, or criminal investigation. - (c) Pursuant to lawful process or by court personnel who are otherwise authorized to review evidence in a related case. - (d) By media personnel with permission of the Chief of Police or the authorized designee. - (e) In compliance with the Minnesota Data Practices Act request, if permitted or required by the Act, including pursuant to Minn.
+- (a) Upon approval by a supervisor, by any member of the Department who is participating in an official investigation, such as a personnel complaint, administrative investigation or criminal investigation. - (b) Pursuant to lawful process or by court personnel who are otherwise authorized to review evidence in a related case. - (c) In compliance with the Minnesota Data Practices Act request, if permitted or required by the Act, including pursuant to Minn.
 Stat. § 13.82, Subd.
 15, and in accordance with the Records Maintenance and Release Policy.

-All recordings should be reviewed by the Custodian of Records prior to public release (see the Records Maintenance and Release Policy).
+All recordings should be reviewed by the Custodian of Records prior to public release (See the Records Maintenance and Release Policy).
 Recordings that are clearly offensive to common sensibilities should not be publicly released unless disclosure is required by law or order of the court (Minn.
 Stat. § 13.82, Subd.
 7; Minn.
 Stat. § 13.825, Subd.
 2).